HadiMalik12/cnn-image-classification/README.md

 ## Description

 This repository features a Python implementation of a Convolutional Neural Network (CNN) using Keras for classifying cat and dog images.
-It employs standardization of images to 100x100 pixels, ReLU activation for convolutional layers, and a sigmoid activation for output, enabling binary classification.
+The model architecture includes two convolutional layers with 32 filters of size 3x3 and ReLU activation, followed by max-pooling layers for downsampling.
+Finally, two dense layers, the first with 64 neurons and the second, output layer, with a sigmoid activation, handle classification into cat or dog categories.

 ## Dataset
 The dataset used in this CNN can be found here: